 Fortunately, the struggles and the adversity that the colonists experienced in the 18th century were a blessing in disguise because it gave them a new sense of identity, strength and independence that later convinced them to fight for their freedom in the late 18th century.

-The following is a list of notable events of 18th century Massachusetts:
+The following is an overview of important events in 18th century Massachusetts:

 This military experience also helped turn the colonists into fierce soldiers which would later serve them well during the Revolutionary War.
 The French and Indian War also sparked what is often referred to as the original first world war when it eventually spread to Europe where it became known as the Seven Years’ War.